Ethics & Responsible AI

 AI systems should respect and uphold privacy rights and data protection, and ensure security.

-Implementation: Privacy impact assessment, data minimisation, purpose limitation verification, security controls proportionate to sensitivity, de-identification where appropriate.
+Implementation: Privacy impact assessment, data minimisation, purpose limitation verification, data governance controls proportionate to sensitivity, de-identification where appropriate, and compliance with Australian Privacy Principles.

 5. Reliability and Safety